The Battle of Waterloo: The British Squares Receiving the Charge of the French Cuirassiers: History and description

 The meticulous academic painting was exhibited at the Royal Academy Summer Exhibition in 1875 and was described by John Ruskin as a "carefully-studied and skilful battle piece".

+Provenance

 It is thought that the painting was bought by Francis Reubell Bryan in around 1875; he donated it to the Victoria and Albert Museum in 1880.
 The V&A also holds a sketch, made in oils on paper laid on canvas.